devstress/FLINK.NET/README.md

 ./scripts/run-integration-tests.ps1
 ```

-The script builds the Docker image, starts a container running the Aspire AppHost (including Redis and Kafka), performs health checks, and then executes the verification tests.
+The script pulls the prebuilt Docker image, starts a container running the Aspire AppHost (including Redis and Kafka), performs health checks, and then executes the verification tests.

-Set the environment variable `FLINK_IMAGE_REPOSITORY` to your container registry (for example, `ghcr.io/<owner>`) to pull a prebuilt image instead of building it locally.
+By default, the image is retrieved from `ghcr.io/devstress/flink-dotnet-windows:latest`.
+Set the environment variable `FLINK_IMAGE_REPOSITORY` to override the repository if needed.

 ### Integration Test Image on GHCR

-The Windows Docker image used for integration tests is published publicly to GitHub Container Registry (GHCR).
-Set `FLINK_IMAGE_REPOSITORY=ghcr.io/<owner>` if you prefer pulling this image instead of building it locally.
-Instructions on publishing the image via GitHub Actions and making it publicly accessible are available in [GHCR Public Image and GitHub Actions](./docs/wiki/GHCR-Tokens.md).
+The Windows Docker image used for integration tests is published publicly to GitHub Container Registry (GHCR) at `ghcr.io/devstress/flink-dotnet-windows:latest`.
+Instructions on publishing or updating the image via GitHub Actions are available in [GHCR Public Image and GitHub Actions](./docs/wiki/GHCR-Tokens.md).

 ## AI-Assisted Development
 The development of Flink.NET has been significantly accelerated and enhanced with the assistance of ChatGPT's Codex AI and Google's Jules AI, showcasing a modern approach to software engineering.